louiscavalcante/ts-node-boilerplate-2024/README.md

     `http status 500` and the body response to: `Something bad happened`<br>
     Unless it's a `DomainError` that the client must know about!

+-   Unknown exceptions by the application, will use the Erlang's let it crash philosophy.<br>
+    Basically it lets the app crash so the orchestrator can restart the application.<br>
+    But how this really works?<br>
+    First the app will stop receiving request, then finish the requests that were already in progress and gracefully shuts down everything.<br>
+    This approach improves system reliability.<br>
+    If you're on Kubernetes, you can use Ingress or other load balancer strategies for your application.

 -   There's a `rateLimiter` method configured to limit request per user's ip.<br>
     You can delete it if you decide to use this project as a private API.